Syneos Health Inc. (SYNH) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a -28.76% gain in the last 1 month and extending the period to 3 months gives it a -40.08%, and is 2.89% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.63% over the week and 7.21% over the month.
+The stock witnessed a 15.15% gain in the last 1 month and extending the period to 3 months gives it a -45.78%, and is -1.60% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.67% over the week and 4.27% over the month.

 Syneos Health Inc. (SYNH) Analyst Forecasts